P1n3appl3/obs-gamepad/README.md

 ### Windows

-Download the [latest release](https://github.com/P1n3appl3/obs-gamepad/releases/latest) and then [follow these instructions](https://obsproject.com/kb/plugins-guide#install-or-remove-plugins) to copy it into your OBS plugins directory
+Download the [latest release](https://github.com/P1n3appl3/obs-gamepad/releases/latest) and then [follow these instructions](https://obsproject.com/kb/plugins-guide#install-or-remove-plugins) to copy it into your OBS plugins directory.

 ### Nix